 It’s said that mole was invented by a convent of nuns because they wanted something special for a visit from the archbishop.
 Be sure to read about it at America’s Test Kitchen.

-It can take up to three days to make homemade mole sauce from scratch.
+It can take up to three days to make the traditional homemade mole sauce from scratch.
 Maybe mom and I may try that sometime, but for now, we are completely happy with the Dona Maria mole base.
 And, besides, they come in cute jars that make great juice glasses.

 Easy Chicken Tacos for a One Skillet Meal